retropool/Cyber-Power-UPS-Metrics/README.md

            ups_stats_load ${load}
            EOF

-6) Create a cronjob to send the metrics to the node exporter file every 10min
+6) Create a cronjob to send the metrics to the node exporter file every 10min.
+   (Replace location with your own)

         crontab -e
-        */5 * * * * sudo bash -l /home/scripts/ups.sh
+        */5 * * * * sudo bash -l /home/scripts/upsmetrics.sh

 7) If you go to your prometheus metrics page you should now see UPS stats at the bottom